 Curlews is just outside of Crickhowell way up high overlooking the Usk Valley – looking up towards Brecon.

 On the way up to Curlews we passed John’s house whose portrait I painted a few weeks ago.
 John Addis is very well known in Crickhowell and his family go back a long way.
 He has produced some beautiful books with old photographs of the area…

-I have painted/sketched so many of the people of Crickhowell….As I said earlier, along with the magnificent landscape and people there is a constant source of inspiration.
-All without a car………
+I have painted and sketched so many people from Crickhowell….As I said earlier, along with the magnificent landscape there is a constant source of inspiration.
+All without a car……..

 Like the rest of the world, even a place like Crickhowell and the Brecon Beacons is changing.
 There is a lot more traffic about than when I first went there in 1993.
 Thank goodness it is part of the Brecon Beacon National Park which does give some protection.

 And hopefully we are all recognising that we do need to change our ways.
-That there is only so much space…and with mental illness growing in leaps and bounds we need to look at a more rhythmic and gentle life….in my opinion one away from cars.
+That there is only so much space…and with mental illness growing in leaps and bounds we need to look at a more rhythmic and gentle life….in my opinion one with less focus on cars.

-I no longer live in Crickhowell but I do live in a place where again I can walk to the butcher baker and candlestick maker……I have no car.:)
+I no longer live in Crickhowell but I do live in another place where again I can walk to the butcher baker and candlestick maker……I have no car.:)

 Enjoy a lovely weekend.